vikramkh/course-website-16fa/index.md

             course staff.
 You may NOT post course materials on sites such as CourseHero.
 This infringes upon the copyright of materials authored by the course staff.

-    Any violation of the collaboration policy will be dealt with severely.

 Regrade policy for programming homeworks: